defold/doc/docs/en/manuals/dev-app.md

 : Make sure the your device UDID is included in the mobile provisioning that was used for signing the app.

 Your device does not appear in the Targets menu
 : Make sure that your device is connected to the same wifi network as your computer.
-Make sure the dev app is built in Debug mode.
+Make sure the development app is built in Debug mode.

-The game does not start with a message about mis-matching versions : This happens when you have upgraded the editor to the latest version.
+The game does not start with a message about mismatching versions : This happens when you have upgraded the editor to the latest version.
 You need to build and install a new version.